 The Sacrament of Baptism

 We welcome new life into the Church through the sacramental sign of Baptism which is celebrated the first and third Sundays of the month.
 Parents are required to attend a Baptismal Preparation Class as a way of preparing them for their child’s journey of faith.
-Classes are held the second Sunday of every month at 1:15 pm in the Heritage House.
+Classes are held the second Sunday of every month at 1:15 pm in the Main Church.
 We encourage parents who wish to have their child baptized to call the parish office to schedule a date.
 Baptisms are held the first and third Sundays of the month at 1:30 pm.

 The Sacrament of Marriage